uint4096/synkremote/README.md

 ### Receive

-The system recieving the files should have the synkremote server running.
+The system receiving the files should have the synkremote server running.
 To start the server, run:

     synkremote